Coronavirus and your business (Scotland)

 - an amount to cover associated employer National Insurance contributions;

-- an amount to cover employer minimum automatic enrolment contributions;
+- an amount to cover employer minimum automatic enrolment contributions; and

 Applications no longer need to be for a minimum number of placements.
 You can apply online yourself or get help from a Kickstart gateway.
 See GOV.UK.